HypeHound/downpay-docs/docs/Intro to Downpay/Downpay Guide/customer-portal.md

 title: Customer portal setup
 ---

-## Self Service Customer Payment Update
+## Non-login based customer portal

 Downpay allows customers to directly update the payment method on file for orders that have a Downpay purchase option.
 To provide this feature, a script will need to be installed into the order status page.